This lesson will give an overview of process of cellular respiration which produces cellular energy in the form of ATP.

 Electron Transport System

-A series of reactions that couple electron donors with electron acceptors with the end result of transferring H⁺ ions across cell membranes to generate ATP
+A series of reactions that couple electron donors with electron acceptors with the result of transferring H⁺ ions across cell membranes to generate ATP.

-ATP is actually a nucleotide, and thus contains a type of sugar.
+ATP is actually a nucleotide and thus contains a type of sugar.
 There is a ribose sugar attached to both the adenine base and the three phosphates.
-The energy is stored in the bond between the extra phosphate.
-ATP can give away or take on extra phosphates; when it has that extra phosphate on it, this is where stored energy is located.
+The energy is stored in the bond between the extra phosphates.
+ATP can give away or take on extra phosphates; when it has that extra phosphate on it, this is where the stored energy is located.

 This lesson has been an overview of ATP production.
 Specifically, you learned about the cellular respiration process, the three steps of which are glycolysis, the Krebs cycle, and the electron transport chain.
 Finally, you learned about ATP as a nucleotide.